 I. Philosophy and Scope 1

-Definitions for the Purpose of this Policy and Procedures
+II.
+Definitions for the Purpose of this Policy and Procedures 1

 III.
-Student Initiated Withdrawal 3
+Responsible Senior Leader and Responsible Office 2

 IV.
+Entities Affected by this Policy and Procedures 2

+V. Student Initiated Withdrawal 3

+VI.
 Retroactive Withdrawal 3

-V. Administrative Withdrawal 4
+VII.
+Administrative Withdrawal 4

-VI.
+VIII.
 Refund of Tuition and Fees 6

-VII.
-Request Procedures for Reenrollment (
+IX.
+Request Procedures for Reenrollment 6

+Χ. Related Policies and Procedures 6